Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 show3d(mol)
 ```

-## Step 2 - Segment the chains
+## Step 2: Segment the chains

 ```{code-cell} python
 mol = autoSegment(mol, fields=("segid", "chain"))
 ```

 {py:func}`~moleculekit.tools.autosegment.autoSegment` walks the structure residue-by-residue and starts a new segment whenever the backbone-atom distance between consecutive residues exceeds the chain-continuity threshold (a ~2.5 Å C–N for proteins, a ~3 Å O3'–P for nucleic acids).
-Residue-number jumps are ignored — only backbone geometry counts.
+Residue-number jumps are ignored; only backbone geometry counts.
 Each contiguous run of bonded residues gets its own segid.
 This is what stops {py:func}`~htmd.builder.amber.build` from extending a protein chain through a HETATM ligand later, and from auto-capping the wrong terminus when a non-canonical residue sits at the chain end.

 For Trp-cage there's just one continuous chain, so autoSegment produces a single segment named `P0`.

-## Step 3 - Prepare
+## Step 3: Prepare

 ```{code-cell} python
 prepared, specs = systemPrepare(mol, pH=7.4)